What does a crown prosecutor do?

 - advising which charges are suitable

-- deciding if evidence is reliable and can be used in court
+- deciding if there's enough evidence to convict, and if it's reliable and can be used in court

 - preparing the case for the prosecution

-- making sure all relevant evidence is put before the court
+- making sure relevant evidence is put before the court

 - presenting the case to a panel of magistrates or judges, or to a judge and jury, depending on the court